Synvani/synvani.github.io/_posts/2024-09-20-avata-in-the-dark.md

 ## Choosing the Right LED

 First things first, I needed a capable LED light that I could design a mount around and attach to the drone.
-I scanned Amazon and AliExpress for candidates that comply with a few simple prioritized requirements:
+I scanned Amazon and AliExpress for candidates that comply with a few prioritized requirements:
 1. **Illumination** – strong enough to light up dark halls and corridors.
 2. **Lightweight** – minimal impact on drone flight time.
 3. **Small profile** – maintain the drone's cross-section and have minimal effect on propeller thrust.